Websoft9/CloudForms/apps/activemq/cluster/README.md

 # Readme

+## What this?

+This is a automatic backup solution for ActiveMQ, it can sync **Data directory** between your Master node and Slave Node.

+## How to use?

 1. Git this project and install rclone
   ```
   git clone https://github.com/Websoft9/terraform-library && cd terraform-library/apps/activemq/cluster && sudo -v ; curl https://rclone.org/install.sh | sudo bash